opensearch-project/documentation-website/_ml-commons-plugin/model-access-control.md

 ## Model access control prerequisites

-To start using model access control, first perform the following steps:
+Before using model access control, you must satisfy the following prerequisites:

 1. Enable the Security plugin on your cluster.
 For more information, see [Security in OpenSearch]({{site.url}}{{site.baseurl}}/security/).
 2. For `restricted` model groups, ensure that an admin has [assigned backend roles to users](#assigning-backend-roles-to-users).
 3. [Enable model access control](#enabling-model-access-control) on your cluster.
 You can enable model access control dynamically by setting `plugins.ml_commons.model_access_control_enabled` to `true`.

-If either of the prerequisites is not met, all models in the cluster are `public` and can be accessed by any user who has access to the cluster.
+If any of the prerequisites is not met, all models in the cluster are `public` and can be accessed by any user who has access to the cluster.
 {: .note}

 ## Assigning backend roles to users